bareos/bareos/docs/manuals/en/new_main_reference/source/DocumentationStyleGuide/RestOverview.rst

 .. note::

-   With RST, there is no leaving out a section level.
+   With reST, there is no leaving out a section level.
    If you write a chapter it is not possible to continue with a paragraph.
    Instead the next section must be of the type section.